tjintranet/POD-Book-Weight-Calculator/README.md

-# POD-Book-Weight-Calculator Documentation
+# POD Book Weight Calculator Documentation

 ## Overview
-The Book Weight Calculator is a web application that estimates the weight of books based on their dimensions, paper type, and binding style.
-It provides a user-friendly interface for publishers and printers to calculate approximate book weights for production and shipping purposes.
+The POD (Print on Demand) Book Weight Calculator is a web application that provides accurate weight estimations for books based on their dimensions, paper type, and binding style.
+It's designed for publishers and printers to calculate approximate book weights for production planning and shipping calculations.

 ## Technical Specifications